 OCR Director, Jocelyn Samuels, made it clear that: “Business associates must implement the protections of the HIPAA Security Rule for the electronic protected health information [ePHI] they create, receive, maintain, or transmit from covered entities.
 This includes an enterprise-wide risk analysis and corresponding risk management plan, which are the cornerstones of the HIPAA Security Rule.”

 Fines and the Future of HIPAA Enforcement for BAs

 The fine comes out to roughly $1,578 per incident–relatively low on the fine schedule for HIPAA violations which range from $100-$50,000 per incident.
 OCR has said that they “considered that CHCS provides unique and much-needed services in the Philadelphia region to the elderly, developmentally disabled individuals, young adults aging out of foster care, and individuals living with HIV/AIDS.”

-With OCR investigations of HIPAA violations and data breaches becoming more and more common across the health care industry, the future of HIPAA enforcement is rapidly changing.
+With OCR investigations of HIPAA violations and data breaches becoming more common across the healthcare industry, the future of HIPAA enforcement is rapidly changing.
 The days of large hospitals and insurance companies being the primary targets for HIPAA audits are over.
-Business Associates and Covered Entities of all sizes must begin preparing for this world of stricter enforcement in order to protect the privacy of their patients and the reputation of their business.
+Business associates and covered entities of all sizes must begin preparing for this world of stricter enforcement to protect the privacy of their patients and the reputation of their business.